nickvth/dockerfile-postgresql/README.md

 Data is outside the container in /postdb1

-From docker 1.3 you can connect inside an running container, so ssh is no longer needed
+From docker 1.3 you can connect inside a running container, so ssh is no longer needed

 ```
 docker exec -it postdb1 bash